mulekick/file-streamer/README.md

 ### fileStreamer.close([resolve, reject])

-- `resolve`, `reject` Functions: in the event you want to wrap the open method in your own promises
+- `resolve`, `reject` Functions: in the event you want to wrap the close method in your own promises
 - Returns: <code>[fileStreamer](#class-file-streamer)</code>

 Closes `filename` and resets the references to it and to its file descriptor, thus making the <code>[fileStreamer](#class-file-streamer)</code> ready to open another file (`fileStreamer.unstream` must have been called first, or an error will be emitted).